 A street cart legend serving delicious chicken or lamb over rice served with a side salad and white sauce.
 First of all, I love the halal guys.
 Cheap and affordable food that just hits the spot.
 Ask for extra white sauce and go easy on the spicy chili.
 It’s REALLY spicy!

 I ate my first counter burger when I was in California a couple of years back.
 As usual, Tom was craving for burgers again so to say goodbye to good old American food, we sat down at The Counter, which is a place known for their customizable burgers.
 You can either overload yours with the weirdest combinations or stick with their tried and tested combinations.

 Price Break Down of this City Break Weekend in New York

-Surprisingly, New York has a lot of free attractions and things to do!
+Surprisingly, there are plenty of free things to do in New York!
 Plan your trip accordingly and make the most out of free museum days.